kmarv/kmarv/README.md

 - 👋 Hi, I’m @kmarv
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and engineering
-- 🌱 I’m currently learning  Software Development and Engineering
+- 🌱 I’m good at programming in the major languages like python, C, java, etc
 - 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me ... marvkaay@gmail.com